bryanknox/AzureFunctionsOpenIDConnectAuthSample/README.md

 	3. The authorization server returns a JSON Web Token (JWT) containing an Access Token.
 	4. The client application includes that JWT in subsequent calls to the protected API.

-The flow for calling protected APIs in that way is called the OAuth 2.0 Client Credentials Flow (see [OAuth 2.0 RFC 6749, section 4.4 Client Credentials Grant](https://tools.ietf.org/html/rfc6749#section-4.4)).
+The flow for calling protected APIs in that way is called the OAuth 2.0 Client Credentials Flow.
+Ssee [OAuth 2.0 RFC 6749, section 4.4 Client Credentials Grant](https://tools.ietf.org/html/rfc6749#section-4.4).

 Its important to note that in the Client Credentials Flow access to the API is granted to the client application, not the user of the client application user.

 I won't be going into more details of how the OAuth 2.0 Client Credentials Flow works or is implemented within a client app.
 Instead I'll focus on describing the API side of how the call to the API is protected.

 ## ODIC Authorization Server and Services
 There are many authentication and authorization services the support OpenID Connect (OIDC) to authenticate users, and the OAuth 2.0 Client Credentials Flow to grant API access to apps.
-I've used Auth0 in the development and testing of the sample API.
-However there is  no Auth0 specific dependencies or code in the sample.
+I've used [Auth0](https://auth0.com/) to host my authorization service in the development and testing of the sample API.
+However there is  no [Auth0](https://auth0.com/) specific dependencies or code in the sample.
 The sample code is based on the open web standards OpenID Connect (OIDC), OAuth 2.0 and JSON Web Tokens (JWT).
 The sample code should work with authorization providers that follow the same standards, hopefully with only changes to app settings.

 # Calling a protected API